nandomp/AICollaboratory/README.md

 * **Behavioural Test Catalogue**, which will integrate a series of behavioural tests, the dimensions they measure and for which kinds of systems, the possible interfaces and testing apparatus.
 The catalogue, largely automated and accessible online, will help researchers apply or reproduce the tests.

-* **Repository of experimentation**, which will record the results (measurements) of a wide range of systems (natural, artificial, hybrid or collective) for several tests and benchmarks, as the main data source of the atlas.
+* **Repository of experimentation**, which will record the results (measurements) of a wide range of systems (natural, artificial, hybrid or collective) for several tests and benchmarks, as the main data source of the repository.
 Data will be contributed from scientific papers, experiments, psychometric repositories, AI/robotic competitions, etc.

 * **Constructs of Intelligence Corpus**, which will integrate latent and hierarchical models, taxonomical criteria, ontologies, mappings from low to high-level cognition, as well as theories of intelligence.

-On top of the infrastructure there will be a series of exploitation tools where actual data science will take place, following state-of-the-art data exploitation tools but customised to the potential users of the atlas:
+On top of the infrastructure there will be a series of exploitation tools where actual data science will take place, following state-of-the-art data exploitation tools but customised to the potential users of the repository:

 * **Querying tools**: query languages and interfaces for powerful (dis)aggregation and cross-comparisons, reuse of predefined multidimensional filters, trend analysis along time, heuristic search, etc.